arcox/mtg-deck-check/README.md

 # Quick Tutorial

-1. Download the point list from Google Drive as a CSV (provided in repo as `points.csv`).
+1. Make sure the `points.json` file is present alongside the deck check script (provided in repo as `points.json`).
 2. Build a deck in Xmage.
 Save it in the default `.dck` format.
 3. Run the script using Python 3